What’s New in Acne Therapy?

 6. Sky Enterprise USA New Color Ray Photo Rejuvenation Therapy Photon Led Device Anti-aging

 Most blue and red light acne treatment systems cost US $199.99 to $799.99.
 Here is a product that costs just $34.99.
-Consisting of a small lamp you hold up to your face, the New Color Ray Photo Rejuvenation Therapy Photon Led Device provides the blue light that kills acne bacteria and the red light that reduces sebum production in pores.
+Consisting of a small lamp you hold up to your face, the New Color Ray Photo Rejuvenation Therapy Photon Led Device provides the blue light that kills acne bacteria6 and the red light that reduces aging.
 The disadvantage of this device is that you have to hold it to your skin, whereas you can simply sit down in front of a more expensive acne treatment lamp.
-Neither this lamp nor more expensive acne therapy devices will help you if you have rosacea.

 7. Imagineering Inc. Oxygeneration Personal Oxygen Bar System